AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/configuration-variables.md

 The list of filters in *`linkInternalFilters`* applies to the domain and path of any link by default.
 If *`linkLeaveQueryString`* is set to `"true"`, then the filters apply to the entire URL (domain, path, and query string).
 The filters are always applied to the absolute path of the URL, even if a relative path is used as the href value.

 Be careful that all the domains of your site (and any partners who are using your JavaScript file) are included in *`linkInternalFilters`*.
 If you do not have all domains included in the list, all links on and to those domains are considered exit links, increasing the server calls sent.
-If you would like multiple domains or companies to use a single AppMeasurement for JavaScript file, you may consider populating *`linkInternalFilters`* on the page, overriding the value specified in the JavaScript file.
+If you would like multiple domains or companies to use a single [!DNL AppMeasurement] for JavaScript file, you may consider populating *`linkInternalFilters`* on the page, overriding the value specified in the JavaScript file.
 If you have vanity domains that immediately redirect to your main domain, those vanity domains do not need to be included in the list.

 The following example illustrates how this variable is used.
 In this example, the URL of the page is `https://www.mysite.com/index.html`.